How should I deal with my husband's very mild fondling of my daughters?

 After looking over some these resources, including some of those indicated below, sit down and have a conversation with your husband about how certain types of touching, even when the intention is loving, can be harmful to children.
 This would be the time to include any other observations you have that concern you.

-It would be great if you and he could reach agreement on some rules about privacy boundariesi with your kids.
+It would be great if you and he could reach agreement on some rules about privacy boundaries with your kids.
 For instance, some families teach their children that they have “No Touch Zones” – usually where their bathing suits cover them, or between the waist and the knees – and that no one is allowed to touch them (except for the reasons I already mentioned) in these areas.
 This is a way to make things very clear to children and to adults.

 Prevention with children

-The best way to work with your young children now is to become as aware as you can of healthy sexual development, talk with your children regularly in age-appropriate ways about their bodies and boundariesi and create a family safety plani that includes open communication and rules about touch and privacy in the home.
+The best way to work with your young children now is to become as aware as you can of healthy sexual development, talk with your children regularly in age-appropriate ways about their bodies and boundaries and create a family safety plani that includes open communication and rules about touch and privacy in the home.

 Worrying about children's safety is rarely an "overreaction".
 Adults who care about children should be able to talk about creating the safest environment possible for children.
 I hope this information is helpful and invite you to please contact us back with any concerns or questions.